 High cholesterol and metabolic syndrome are dangerous conditions.
 Sometimes, you can make all the necessary lifestyle changes and still have high cholesterol and therefore require high cholesterol treatment.
-The guidelines for treating high cholesterol are continually changing, A good prevention-minded, NYC heart doctor and best cardiologist Dr. Ghalchi is usually one step ahead of the guidelines — in terms of identifying, treating and reducing risk of cardiovascular disease as well as providing latest treatment for metabolic syndrome.
+The guidelines for treating high cholesterol are continually changing, A good prevention-minded, NYC heart doctor and best cardiologist Dr. Ghalchi of Manhattan Cardiovascular Center is usually one step ahead of the guidelines — in terms of identifying, treating and reducing risk of cardiovascular disease as well as providing latest treatment for metabolic syndrome.

 Metabolic syndrome is a combination of several other related conditions that, when they happen at the same time, greatly increases your risk for:

 The conditions that create that perfect storm of high-risk factors of Metabolic syndrome include: